mahrang/Face-Swap/README.md

 Read the comments at the top of each main.cpp file to see what each code does.

 Go to "Superimpose Skull" folder and run main.cpp to swap faces in photo.
+In "Faces + Eyes" folder, you may run main.cpp if you just want to detect faces + eyes but do not want to swap faces.

 Original photo: